tyc124/Forage/Forage/Software Engineer (Quantium)/README.md

-1. Data processing and mining into data needed for visualization.
+1. Data processing and mining into data required for visualization. -> DataProcessing.py
-2. Use Dash for visualization in web browser.
+2. Use Dash for visualization on web browser. -> app.py
-3. Test whether the program works well.
+3. Test whether the program works well. -> tester.py